GMOD/jbrowse-components/website/docs/superquickstart_web.md

 samtools faidx genome.fa
 jbrowse add-assembly genome.fa --out /var/www/html/jbrowse2 --load copy

-## Copy file.bam and file.bam.bai to /var/www/html/jbrowse2 and adds track to
+## Copies file.bam and file.bam.bai to /var/www/html/jbrowse2 and adds track to
 ## the config at /var/www/html/jbrowse2/config.json.
 Assumes that file.bam and
 ## file.bam.bai exist
 samtools index file.bam
 jbrowse add-track file.bam --out /var/www/html/jbrowse2/ --load copy

 ## Adds a url entry for a bam file to the config.json, the URL is stored in the
-## config instead of downloading files
+## config instead of downloading files, so no --load flag is needed
 jbrowse add-track http://website.com/myfile.bam --out /var/www/html/jbrowse2

 ## If your BAM index (bai) is not filename+'.bai' then you can manually specify